sweazysm/Final_Project/README.md

 # *Dashboard*

 The visualization software known as "Tableau" will be used to create visualizations showing trends/patterns in the data.
+The visualizations will be added to a dashboard and shown on Google Slides.

 <p width="800" heigth="600" align="center">
 <img src = "https://user-images.githubusercontent.com/86750935/142520835-eaf50629-ec6c-40d7-8348-fd5b4056e30f.PNG" width="800" heigth="600" align="center">

 ![US Emissions by Year](https://user-images.githubusercontent.com/86750935/143789052-e4808f40-ffdb-4adf-b407-9bf249ec2107.PNG)